sakurairihito/sakurairihito.github.io/index.md

 - JSPS PD Fellow, University of Tokyo

-- Mainly focusing on various applications of near-term quantum algorithms and tensor network method.
+- Focusing on various applications of near-term quantum algorithms and tensor network method

 - TENSOR4ALL